 - Clay first came under media attention when he wrote about going on a pudding strike for not getting a ticket to watch an NFL game over his personal blog and kept sharing his experience over the blog for weeks.

-- He claimed to have always voted for Barak Obama and never once for the republican party until 2020 when he voted for Trump.
+- He claimed to have always voted for Barack Obama and never once for the republican party until 2020 when he voted for Trump.
 He states himself to be racially moderate and against the death penalty.

 - Clay had earlier wished to run for US senator of Tennessee but dropped the idea.

-- He interned for 4 years under US representative Bob clement during his college years and also worked at Jim Cooper’s US congressional campaign but was fired due to damaging his wife’s car.
+- He interned for 4 years under US representative Bob Clement during his college years and also worked at Jim Cooper’s US congressional campaign but was fired due to damaging his wife’s car.